How to Find the Perfect YouTube Niche For Your Channel

 Instead of flailing for mass content, you can come up with a specific content strategy.
 That lets you go on very targeted hunts for inspiration.

 The same also goes for building your business strategy around your niche.

 How to Find Ideas for your Niche

-How to select the perfect YouTube niche for your channel depends on three elements: what you’re passionate about, your knowledge and skills, and whether there’s an accessible audience for a specific topic.
+Selecting the perfect YouTube niche for your channel depends on three elements: what you’re passionate about, your knowledge and skills, and whether there’s an accessible audience for a specific topic.

-Your ideal niche is where these overlap.
+Your ideal niche is where these three overlap.

 Start out by asking yourself what you’re good at.
 These could be skills that you acquired as part of your job or your hobby, or knowledge based on personal experiences.

 Don’t hesitate to ask others about it, too!
 Quite often, they’ll perceive talents and skills in you that you’re a little blind to.

 Note down all the knowledge and the skills you could share with your audience.
 It could be anything from interior design to hobby science.